michaelckearney/babble/README.md

 # Resources

 ## <span style="height:1em;display:inline-flex;text-align:left;align-items:center;"><img height="24px" width="24px" src="https://raw.githubusercontent.com/michaelckearney/babble/1235241c094423e14f3bbf4c662c491ad9f998c1/backend/resources/package/icon.svg">&ensp;Package</span>
 Packages are used to install Python packages from pip.
 When deployed, this will be used to create a Lambda Layer containing the specified packages.
+The necessary imports will be automatically added to the Lambda Function source code.
 <details>
     <summary>
         <b>Settings</b>